tntmeijs/webby/README.md

 8. Add a proper changelog / pull request description.

 ## Third-party dependencies
 I've tried to keep Webby as simple as possible.
 However, some tasks are just out of scope for this project.

-The list below shows all dependencies used in Webby.
+### Demo
+- [Env Logger](https://crates.io/crates/env_logger) - a logger that can be configured via environment variables
+- [DotEnv](https://crates.io/crates/dotenv) - load environment variables from a `.env` file

+### Webby
 - [Log](https://crates.io/crates/log) - lightweight logging facade